antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 Here are sections of the article:

 - **Flowchart**
   ...
-Visualizing the overall process used in all LLM workflow examples
+Visualizing the overall process used in all LLM workflow examples.
 - **Plot data**
   ...
 Plotting LLM-retrieved data.
 - **Normalizing outputs**